 2. Talk About Preparation

-Show them where you store your emergency supplies, draw up lists of names and phone numbers of who they should contact in an emergency situation and practise your drills.
+Show them where you store your emergency supplies, draw up lists of names and phone numbers of who they should contact in an emergency situation and practice your drills.
 Ask them to consider preparing a small bag of what might be important for them to have ready.

 3. Stick to Your Routine